filecoin-project/filecoin-docs/docs/reference/README.md

 Public key addresses are the most common way to refer to Filecoin accounts, and they are supported by hardware wallets like [Ledger](https://ledger.com).

-Because a public key address does not depend on any blockchain state, you can use it right away, without waiting for it to be "confirmed".
-As such, public key addresses are recommended for most use cases involving transfers of FIL, for example, when sending FIL to another user through an exchange.
+Because a public key address does not depend on any blockchain state, they are considered [robust](/about-filecoin/how-filecoin-works.md#robust-addresses-versus-id-addresses) and are recommended for most use cases involving transfers of FIL, for example, when sending FIL to another user through an exchange.

 #### ID Addresses